MauiJerry/Pose2Art/README.md

 # Pose2Art: smartCamera Pose to TouchDesigner etc

-Pose2Art creates an AI Camera run on small 'edge' device that extract Pose and sends tracked points via OSC to TouchDesigner and Unity/UnReal for ART!
+Pose2Art creates an AI Camera that can run on small 'edge' device that extract Pose and sends tracked points via OSC to TouchDesigner (and Unity/UnReal) for ART!

 The project is documented in longer form in the Hackaday.io project [Pose2Art: SmartCam to TouchDesigner, Unity via OSC](https://hackaday.io/project/188345-pose2art-smartcam-to-touchdesigner-unity-via-osc).
-It is an evolving project, with the initial setups (esp pushing into Raspberry Pi) being a bit complex, so see that project for the how-to as well as discussion of details of the code, etc. As of May 2023, this repo is ahead of Hackaday project,
+It is an evolving project, with the initial setups (esp pushing into Raspberry Pi) being a bit complex, so see that project for the how-to as well as discussion of details of the code, etc. As of June 2023, this repo is ahead of Hackaday project,

 See related repo [pyUdpTest](https://github.com/MauiJerry/pyUdpTest) for udp sender/receiver tests.
 These can be used to test both the udp connection, and as receiver of OSC messages.
 (TL:DR turn off windows defender)